dekarrin/quickmtg/README.md

 `qmtg --help`.

 ### Test
-Tests are run by doing `./test.sh`.
-You need a virtual environment named `.venv` located in the root of the repo for this to work.
+Tests are run by executing `test.sh` in the repo root.